 Hereditary Fructose Intolerance (HFI) is a metabolic disorder that causes affected individuals to improperly process the simple sugar, fructose [1].
 The cause of this hereditary disorder is a mutation to the aldolase B gene.
 Aldolase B is a liver protein involved in glycolysis, the body’s process for breaking down sugars to make energy in the form of ATP [2,3].
 It is important for cleaving fructose-1,6-bisphosphate, an intermediate in this process, into other intermediates, Glyceraldehyde-3-phosphate (G3P) and Dihydroxyacetone phosphate (DHAP) (see diagram at right) [1-3].
 When aldolase B cannot do this, fructose builds up in the liver, causing the patient to experience nausea, vomiting, hypoglycemia, and liver damage [1,2].
 HFI affects approximately 1 in 23,000 people worldwide and there is no cure or treatment available [2].
 HFI patients can avoid symptoms through dietary restriction, but this can be frustrating and inconvenient.

-Symptoms of disorders such as lactose intolerance can be alleviated through supplementation [4]. o such supplements are available for HFI.
-I hypothesize
+Symptoms of disorders such as lactose intolerance can be alleviated through supplementation [4].
+No such supplements are available for HFI, but a substitute for dysfunctional aldolase B could alleviate symptoms induced by fructose consumption.
+I hypothesize that by identifying chemicals that mimic aldolase B and the genes these chemicals affect, progress toward an HFI supplement could be made.
+Additionally, I hypothesize that by researching the role of specific portions of homolog aldolase B, more insight on human aldolase B could be gained.

-The primary goal of this study is to
+The primary goal of this study is to identify drugs that mimic aldolase B and the genes they affect.
+The secondary goal of this study is to determine the importance of certain segments of the aldolase B gene.

-1
+Specific Aim 1: To identify chemicals that mimic aldolase B using a chemical genetic screen with a focused library in Drosophila.

+Approach: Use morpholinos to knock out aldolase β in Drosophila, Perform a chemical genetic screen with a directed chemical library on knockout and wild-type Drosophila.
+A chemical can be subject to further testing if it is seen to rescue the ability to process fructose in flies.

+Hypothesis: Drugs most similar in enzymatic function to aldolase B will rescue the ability to process fructose in knockout flies.

+Specific Aim 2: To determine the importance of the C-terminus region and the low complexity region (LCR) in fructose metabolism.

+Approach: Use RNAi to knock out the C-terminus protein segment in fruit fly aldolase β and feed the knockout flies fructose.
+Use the same technique for the LCR.
+Knockouts will be unable to process fructose if the C-terminus region or the LCR are important for fructose metabolism.

-2region and the low complexity region (LCR)Use the same technique for the LCR. eregion or the LCR areC-terminus region k.
-Thus, iLCR knockout flies will die because the LCR is important for proper enzymatic folding.
+Hypothesis: C-terminus region knockout flies will be unable to process fructose and die because the C-terminus contains commonly mutated sites in human HFI cases.
+Thus, it is likely these sites are important in homologs.
+LCR knockout flies will die because the LCR is important for proper enzymatic folding.

 References